Man using a phone and laptop | Crunch

 Bark

-Find the perfect professional for you with Bark.
+Find the perfect professional with Bark.
 The site covers hundreds of UK professional services, which allows you to find a match for your requirements.
-Each customer is asked a series of service-specific questions to determine what work they need undertaking.
-With the suitable leads delivered then there is the option to send out a custom bid for the work.
+Each customer is asked a series of service-specific questions to determine what work they need to undertake.
+Once suitable leads are delivered, there is the option to send out a custom bid for the work.

 Elevate